Skip to content

 Block Extension Anatomy

 Normally with Python Markdown, you'd create a processor derived from the various processor types available in the library.
-You'd then derive an extension from markdown.Extension that would register the the processor.
+You'd then derive an extension from markdown.Extension that would register the processor.
 Block extensions are very similar.

 A Block extension is comprised of two parts: the Block object and the BlocksExtension.
 It should be noted that we do not use markdown.Extension, but BlocksExtension which is derived from it.
 This is done so we can abstract away the management of all the various registered Block extensions.
 It is important to note though that when using the BlocksExtension that we do not override the extendMarkdown method, but instead override extendMarkdownBlocks.
 In all other respects, BlocksExtension is just like markdown.Extension and you can register traditional processors via the md object or register Block objects via the block_mgr object.